Jason Muzzicato Accused Of Dropping Explosives On His Ex-Girlfriend’s House From A Drone

 A Pennsylvania man is accused of using a drone to drop explosives and nails onto his ex-girlfriend’s property, Parkersburg, West Virginia’s WTAP-TV reports.
 Jason Muzzicato has only been charged with an aviation-related crime, however, and not with actually detonating the explosives.

-Back in the spring and summer of this year, neighbors in Washington Township, Pennsylvania were rattled by a series of explosions.
+Back in the spring and summer of this year, neighbors in Washington Township, Pennsylvania, were rattled by a series of explosions.
 Then came the nails falling from the sky.

 Neighbor Charles Carcione says that he was minding his own business one day when nails began raining down from the sky, seemingly coming from nowhere.